kugared94/E-commerce-project/README.md

 **Mad's Mover.**

-Mad's Mover is a company that serve multiple service to the customer in architecture and web design field.
+Mad Commerce is a company that sell a multiple design in architecture field.

 ## Table of contents
 * [Ux](#Ux)